+When moving classes in school:

-• All children receive a 'transition day' when moving to the next year group.
-If you child requires more 'transition days' we can organise that.
-All class teachers create a 'move up' PowerPoint for children to access and view at home.
-This includes the new teacher introducing themselves and gives the children an idea of what to expect.
-Little books or social stories can be made containing photographs of the child's new teachers, classroom, etc. for your child to take home with them over the summer holidays so that they can become familiar with everything whilst they are not in school.
-When moving into Calton Primary School during the academic year (with notice): • We will meet with you and your child to discuss their needs and decide how to best transition into our school.
-We will liaise with previous school SENDCO to discuss the provision and obtain records from external agencies.
-Organise a TAC meeting six weeks after starting to discuss the transition and ongoing support.
-Moving to Year 7: We encourage parents to attend open days at other schools.
-We fully support parents and carers in making decisions about the secondary school they choose for their children and work with them to ensure the smooth transition from KS2 to KS3 is smooth. • The SENDCO will attend the Primary Transition Day to discuss the specific needs of your child with the SENDCO of their secondary school, and the specialist session for SEND students as appropriate.
-Your child will have opportunities to learn about aspects of transition to support their understanding of the changes ahead.
-Secondary School support workers are invited into school.
-Where possible your child will visit their new school on several occasions and in some cases staff from the new school will visit your child in this school.
-There are a number of local and national services designed to support parents and carers on many Where can I or my child get further help, information and support?
+- Information will be passed on to the new class teacher IN ADVANCE and in most cases, a planning meeting will take place with the new teacher. - All Provision: My Plans, My Assessment and My Plan+, EHCP will be shared with the new teacher. - Depending on the needs of the child a visit to their new classroom can be provided to help them in their understanding of moving to a new class. - All children receive a 'transition day' when moving to the next year group.
+If you child requires more 'transition days' we can organise this. - All class teachers create a 'move up' PowerPoint for children to access and view at home.
+This includes the new teacher introducing themselves and gives the children an idea of what to expect. - Little books or social stories can be made containing photographs of the child's new teachers, classroom, etc. for your child to take home with them over the summer holidays so that they can become familiar with everything whilst they are not in school.

+When moving into Calton Primary School during the academic year (with notice):

+- We will meet with you and your child to discuss their needs and decide how to best transition into our school. - We will liaise with previous school SENDCo to discuss the provision and obtain records from external agencies. - Organise a TAC meeting six weeks after starting to discuss the transition and ongoing support.

+Moving to Year 7:

+- We encourage parents to attend open days at other schools. - We fully support parents and carers in making decisions about the secondary school they choose for their children and work with them to ensure the smooth transition from KS2 to KS3 is smooth. - The SENDCo will attend the Primary Transition Day to discuss the specific needs of your child with the SENDCo of their secondary school, and the specialist session for SEND students as appropriate.